kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 - Should cross-namespace Route -> Backend references be supported (via ReferenceGrant)?
 - Should the `Backend` surface a status condition reporting whether the `Selector` resolved to any endpoints (for example, to flag a selector that matches no pods)?
-- What should the structure of `Backend.spec.port` be to align with Service and the future EndpointSelector backing?
 - What is the long-term relationship between the `Backend` resource and `BackendTLSPolicy`?
 Inline TLS on `Backend` serves the common, backend-owner-authored case, but `BackendTLSPolicy` may still be the better fit where the configuring persona differs from the backend owner (for example, a Gateway or cluster operator enforcing trust